Poke7z/twitch-chat/README.md

 <input type="text" id="channel" class="w-full p-0 m-0 bg-transparent text-grey hover:text-white focus:text-white font-bold inline-block appearance-none focus:outline-none" value="qrayg, sdshepard, rifftrax" placeholder="channel name" />
 ```
 and Change the value to your Channel ^^

-This is a Fork and i just Updated the Original to work again ^^